My Machine Learning Journey: From NumPy to Production PyTorch

 Why Machine Learning, Why Now

-This post documents my structured approach to learning machine learning from the ground up.
-Not a tutorial, but a roadmap — the decisions I made about what to learn, in what order, and why.
-My goal: build a portfolio of 6–10 production-quality projects while developing enough theoretical depth to read and reproduce research papers.
+This post documents how I structured that transition: what to learn, in what order, and why that sequence matters.
+The goal is a portfolio of 6–10 production-quality projects with enough theoretical depth to read and reproduce research papers.

-I've structured my learning into four phases, each building on the previous.
-The timeline is flexible — some phases might take longer, others shorter — but the sequence matters.
+Four phases, each building on the previous.
+The timeline is flexible but the sequence matters.

 Phase 1: Python Scientific Foundations